 When it comes to shredding your organization’s sensitive files, you have two options: perform the work in-house or hire a shredder to stop by and shred your files for you (renting an industrial shredding for an hour or so).

 Smaller companies that don’t have many employees and don’t keep track of customer information can typically get by with purchasing an office shredder, but as your company grows it’s important to conduct a cost-benefit analysis to determine if purchasing a shredder is better for your business than renting one.

 Myth #1: Shredding Documents Myself Will Keep My Information Secure

 Federal and state laws require all organizations to protect confidential and personal information from unauthorized access and disclosure.
 If you don’t have authorized employees shredding your documents, you’re putting your organization in a precarious situation.

-Statistics vary, but it is widely accepted that a large percentage of data breaches stem from internal employees—whether this is malicious insiders looking for retribution or a quick buck, or simple accidents due to carelessness.
+Statistics vary, but it is widely accepted that a large percentage of data breaches stem from internal employees—whether this is malicious insiders looking for retribution or simple accidents due to carelessness.